ndebeers/EDA/README.md

-# EDA
+# Exploratory data analysis on Kaggle ML and DS surveys using Pandas, Seaborn and Matplotlib

-Exploratory data analysis on Kaggle ML and DS surveys using Pandas, Seaborn and Matplotlib.
+This project is an exploratory data analysis on Kaggle ML and DS surveys using Pandas, Seaborn and Matplotlib.

 Cleaned and analysed the demographics from two Kaggle machine learning & data science surveys which amounted to a data set of size 67620 rows & 7 columns.